koonyook/muscle-from-kinematic/README.md

-This repository store supplementary materials for a paper, "Muscle Activation Analysis from Locomotive Kinematic Records and Reinforcement Learning".
+This repository store supplementary materials for a paper, "Muscle Activation Analysis from Gait Kinematics and Reinforcement Learning".

 ## Videos
 * [Normal walking](https://youtu.be/MpSMT-Yjdwo)